pratham-soni/Namaste-React/Readme.md

 # Whenever the state variables changes, React will rerender the entire component accosiated with that state variable.

 - whenever state variable updates, react triggeres the recounciliation cycle, (rerenders the component)

+# Routing

+- Never use <a> ancher tag </a> "<a>" in react project outher wise while routing via ancher ta, it will reload the entire page
+- instead use Link component <Link><Link/> component provided by "react-router-dom"
+- that's why react applications are known as SPA (single page applications)
+- while using Link whole page is not reloaded but we are only rendering the component based on path.

+## Two Types of routing web apps

+- Client side Routing (using <Link> componenet in react)
+- Server side Routing (using <a> tag in react)